 Jose speaks first hand on overcoming the challenges one faces juggling their personal and professional lives while battling what could be a crippling disorder that claims more than 8,000 lives a year.
 His mission is to reduce this number by creating a community of support that leaves no man left behind.
 Jose speaks use his dynamic story to inspire others to unlock the power to achieve a life without limitations.

-Uma V.A.
-Dhanabalan, MD, MPH, FAAFP is a highly respected physician trained in Family Medicine, Occupational & Environmental Medicine, and Cannabis Therapeutics.
-She is Board certified in Occupational Medicine, a Fellow of the American Academy of Family Physicians, and a Diplomate Certified in Cannabis Medicine.
-She is also the Founder/CEO of Global Health & Hygiene Solutions, LLC in Cambridge, Massachusetts, which promotes wellness and prevents illness through tools and lectures used for health screening and education.
+Dr. Uma Dhanabalan is a highly respected physician trained in Family Medicine, Occupational & Environmental Medicine, specialized in heavy metals, a Fellow of the American Academy of Family Physicians, a Cannabinoid Medicine Specialist and Medical Review Officer.
+She is the Founder/CEO of Global Health & Hygiene Solutions, LLC established in 2006, with a mission to promote wellness and prevent illness.

 Dr. Bob Clifford

 Dr. Bob Clifford is General Manager of Marketing at Shimadzu Scientific Instruments, a company that provides a broad range of analytical instruments indispensable for research, development, and quality control, including cannabis testing solutions that range from potency testing to pesticide screening.